0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

     Function *DeobfFunc = Function::Create(FT, Function::ExternalLinkage, "deobfuscate", &M);
 ```

-It's how we can define our function, after this we can parse args, and create our BB using
+This is how we can define our function.
+After that, we can parse arguments and create our *BasicBlock* using the following code:

 ```cpp
 BasicBlock *LoopCond = BasicBlock::Create(Ctx, "loop.cond", DeobfFunc);